ibm-cloud-docs/satellite/cli-reference.md

 ### `ibmcloud sat host attach`
 {: #host-attach}

 Create and download a script that you run on all the compute hosts that you want to make visible to your location.
-For an example of how to run the script on a classic {{site.data.keyword.cloud_notm}} virtual server, see [Setting up the control plane from the CLI](/docs/satellite?topic=satellite-locations#control-plane-cli).
 {: shortdesc}

 ```